maxgio92/krawler/docs/reference/CONFIG.md

 `name` is a string label for the name of the repository (e.g. [*AppStream*](http://mirrors.edge.kernel.org/centos/8-stream/AppStream/) for Centos).
 Please note that this is a label, the value does not have side effects in the crawling flow.

-`uri` is a string that contains the uri path to the packages folder, starting from the root URL of the mirror.
+`uri` is a string that contains the uri path to the repository root folder, starting from the root URL of the mirror.
 Note that the uri format should start with a "/".

 ##### Example